Offering hope to families through earlier diagnosis and treatment

 ESPERARE FOUNDATION LEVERAGES THE BIOALPS COMMUNITY

-In 2014, leveraging on its founders’ strong network, the foundation collected funds from the Swiss Commission for Technology and Innovation (CTI) and from the Loterie Romande, respectively to carry out pre-clinical validation of rimeporide in Duchenne and to fund the development of new programs in rare diseases, by leveraging its translational platform.
-In April 2014, Esperare added a second program to its portfolio, in focal segmental glomerulosclerosis, a rare renal disease.
+In 2014, leveraging on its founders’ strong network, the foundation collected funds from the Swiss Commission for Technology and Innovation (now Innosuisse) and from the Loterie Romande, respectively to carry out pre-clinical validation of rimeporide in Duchenne and to fund the development of new programs in rare diseases, by leveraging its translational platform.
+In April 2014, EspeRare added a second program to its portfolio, in focal segmental glomerulosclerosis, a rare renal disease.

 Helping patients earlier and better through the pooling of resources